 If times were normal, we might be at our vacation cottage right about now.
 Not to stay for a long time, but to see the place in late Spring, before the tourists descend.
 We used to go there during my school’s April Break: to open the cottage, move up some furniture, visit with local friends, and see what the Winter storms did to the beach.
 If we stayed into early May, then the ocean would be dotted with colorful buoys and small fishing boats — in other words: Lobster Season.
 Prince Edward Island has two very limited seasons, one for each of two different parts of the island.
 In full Summer, when we usually arrive, lobsters are still available.
-When Summer guests arrive at out cottage, we treat them to a lobster feast.
-Afterward, the cephalo-thoraces [the middle part that everyone throws away] are picked clean of the meat located in the ‘shoulder joints’: enough to make lobster rolls!!
-[Four thoraces produce enough meat for this meal]
+When Summer guests appear at out cottage, we treat them to a lobster feast.
+Afterward, the cephalo-thoraces [the front-middle part that everyone else throws away] are picked clean of the meat located in the ‘shoulder joints’: enough to make lobster rolls!!
+[Four thoraces produce enough meat for this meal of three rolls.]

 1-1/2 cups of lobster meat, chopped celery and red onion, chiffonade of lettuce or spinach, mayonnaise, and celery seed make the filling.
 The rolls are ‘New England’ style hot-dog buns.
 That means they are sliced across the top, not along the side.
 Being New Englanders, we prefer those.